emmercm/igir/docs/rom-filtering.md

 --language-filter [languages..]
 ```

-Languages are two-letter codes, and you can specify multiple languages with commas between them.
+Languages are two-letter codes, and multiple languages can be specified with commas between them.
 See the `--help` message for the full list of understood languages.

 If a game does not have language information specified, it will be inferred from the region.